MikaelElkiaer/spy-brawl/README.md

-# What is 'Spybrawl' ?
+# What is 'Spy Brawl' ?

 Bla bla cool game - play it on a computer or phone...